 It is important to document events in which the distance between body wisdom and our conscious selves grows smaller.

 My Wholebody Focusing practice is mostly silent.
-I move into grounded presence and give my body permission to move in the ways it needs.
+I move into grounded presence and give my body permission to lead in the ways it needs.
 Automatic or spontaneous movements emerge.
-Words or images might surface but not necessarily.
+Words or images might surface, but not necessarily.
 I eventually settled on this type of practice because it allows me to remain in grounded presence in a deeper and more sustained way.
-Without the need to search for words or images, I do not get triggered out of grounded presence as easily and I don’t have to worry about whether I am doing something “right” or if I’m addressing what is needed.
+Without the need to search for words or images, I do not get triggered out of grounded presence as easily, and I don’t have to worry about whether I am doing something “right” or if I’m addressing what is needed.
 My body takes care of that.
 Whatever emerges from my body is what it needs.
-I just need to give what emerges my awareness, equal regard and my consent.
+I just need to give what emerges in my awareness equal regard and my consent.

 Two dominant movements have consistently emerged.
 The first one is how every session starts.
 If I stand, my legs shake from the hips to the ankles.
 This movement first came to me during an automatic movement Qigong session many years ago.
-If I am sitting, my feet lift off the floor and shake in a different way.
+If I am sitting, my feet lift off the floor and shake differently.
 I have a vague sense of what is behind these movements.
 The leg movements seem to have a cleansing quality.
-It feels like a release of built up tension or static that might get in the way of what my body might need.
+It feels like a release of built-up tension or static that might get in the way of what my body might need.

 Tuning into a Direct Experience Awakens a Connection with the Embodied Self